Leadership

 Heather started at Mountain Line in 2002 as the Accounting Tech II and served as the Administrative Director before being appointed to the CEO and General Manager role in August 2020.
 The Executive Department serves as the liaison with the Board of Directors and Transit Advisory Committee and uses their guidance to develop and implement a strategic plan for all Mountain Line departments.
 Heather works closely with Mountain Line’s member agencies (City of Flagstaff, Coconino County, Coconino Community College and Northern Arizona University) to work toward a seamless delivery of transit services across the region.
 This department also spearheads the delivery of Mountain Line’s mission of “Getting You Where You Want To Go” and establishes a company culture that permeates the entire organization.

-Kate joined Mountain Line in 2015, starting as a Mobility Planner.
-As the Deputy General Manager she oversees the agency’s planning and development functions and provides leadership on state and federal transit issues.
-The Planning and Development Department combines data analysis with the needs of our real-world riders to establish future plans and capital investments.
-This Department coordinates with local government entities on the role of transit in overall regional planning and oversees Mobility Management activities.
-The Department is also responsible for grant writing and delivery of associated projects.
+Jacki joined Mountain Line in 2012 as the agency’s first in-house marketing and communications employee.
+As the Deputy General Manager she oversees the agency’s marketing, communications, and grant functions and provides leadership on state and federal transit issues.
+The Marketing & Communications Department is charged with promoting Mountain Line and its services, garnering positive community and media support for the organization, providing customer service, and developing all printed communication pieces, such as the Ride Guide.
+This department manages all of Mountain Line’s social media accounts, conducts community relations, and serves as the agency’s public information office.
+This department also coordinates with local government entities on the role of transit in overall regional planning, oversees Mobility Management, and is responsible for grant writing and delivery of associated projects.

 Operations Director